A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: cycloid fitting

-Since $\ta_B$ can be defined via (\ref{bcon}) for all $\dt$, B1's trajectory will stay on the gyro-circle for all $\dt$, no matter how large.
-In the limit of $\ta\rightarrow\infty$, $\ta_B\rightarrow\pi$, B1's trajectory will just bounce back and forth nearly as straight lines across the diameter of the gyro-circle.
-Nevertheless, this means that B1's trajectory remains bounded even as $\dt\rightarrow\infty$!
+Since $\ta_B$ can be defined via (\ref{bcon}) for all $\dt$, B2b's trajectory will stay on the gyro-circle for all $\dt$, no matter how large.
+In the limit of $\ta\rightarrow\infty$, $\ta_B\rightarrow\pi$, B2b's trajectory will just bounce back and forth nearly as straight lines across the diameter of the gyro-circle.
+Nevertheless, this means that B2b's trajectory remains bounded even as $\dt\rightarrow\infty$!
 It is unusual that an explicit algorithm can be unconditionally stable.